pygame/pygame/docs/reST/ref/surface.rst

    acceleration when possible, otherwise they will use highly optimized software blitting methods.

-   There are three types of transparency supported in Pygame: colorkeys, surface alphas, and pixel alphas.
+   There are three types of transparency supported in pygame: colorkeys, surface alphas, and pixel alphas.
 Surface alphas can be mixed with colorkeys, but an image with per pixel alphas cannot use the other modes.
    Colorkey transparency makes a single color value transparent.
 Any pixels